There are a number of festivals, holidays and other events celebrated in Zurich each year.

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|

 |February||-3/27||5/41||68/2.7||Not the best period to go|

 |March||-1/30||9/48||68/2.7||Not the best period to go|

 |April||2/36||13/55||78/3.1||Not the best period to go|

 |November||0/32||7/45||84/3.3||Not the best period to go|

 |December||-3/27||3/37||74/2.9||Not the best period to go|

-Zurich International Airport is located about 13 kilometres (8 miles) north of the city centre.
+The Zurich International Airport is located in Kloten, about 13 kilometres (8 miles) north of Zurich's city centre.